glfw/glfw.github.io/faq.md

 ### 1.4 - What platforms are supported by GLFW?

 Currently, GLFW supports Windows, OS X and Unix-like operating systems with the X Window System, such as Linux and FreeBSD.
+Support for Wayland and Mir is available but not yet feature complete.

 GLFW is designed to be as portable as possible, and the code has been written with portability in mind.